-When PSI# is asserted low, indicating the low power mode operation of the processor, the controller drops the number of active phases according to the logic on Table 1 for highlight load efficiency performance.
+When PSI# is asserted low, it indicates the low power mode operation of the processor.
+While in PSI# state, the controller reduces the number of active phases according to the logic in Table 1, improving light load efficiency.
 SS and FS pins are used to program the controller in operation of non-coupled, 2-phase coupled, or (n-x)-Phase coupled inductors.
 Different cases yield different PWM output behaviors on both dropped phase(s) and remained phase(s) as PSI# is asserted and de-asserted.
 A high PSI# input signal pulls the controller back to normal CCM PWM operation to sustain an immediate heavy transient load and high efficiency.
-Note that "n-x" means n-x phase coupled and x phase(s) are uncoupled.
+Note that "n-x" means n-x phases coupled and x phase(s) are uncoupled.